Photos: The Park, the People and the place.

 Emu Park seen from a Robinson 44 helicopter on a joy flight

 from Emu Park Airfield.
-The Bell Park Caravan Park is on the right just behind
+Fisherman's Beach Holiday Park is on the right just

-the foliage covering the sand dunes.
-A path leads through the dunes to the
+behind the foliage covering the sand dunes.
+A path leads through the dunes

-Just 15 minutes up the coast from Bell Park is Rosslyn
+Just 15 minutes up the coast from Fisherman's Beach

-Catamarans operate wonderful tours around the islands from the Marina, favourites
+tours around the islands from the Marina, favourites of Holiday Park patrons

-Bell Park Caravan Park Pictured from the entrance.
+Fisherman's Beach Holiday Park pictured from the entrance.
 Walk forward 200 metres and you're on the beach.

-The waters around Bell Park are dotted with islands varying in size from small rocks to Great Keppel Island.
+The waters around Emu Park are dotted with islands varying in size from small rocks to Great Keppel Island.

 Great Keppel (not shown here) has 27 km of beach and is part of the Great Barrier Reef Marine Park.

-Charismatic Bell Park regulars, Jerzy and Gail, pictured at the Fathers' Day barbecue, 2012.
+Charismatic Fisherman's Beach Holiday Park regulars, Jerzy and Gail, pictured at the Fathers' Day barbecue, 2012.

-Gail again, one of Bell Park's finest, showing her bowling style.
+Gail again, one of the Park's finest, showing her bowling style.

-Big Al, one of Bell Parks greatest characters and possibly its oldest member.
+Big Al, one of the Park's greatest characters and possibly its oldest member.

 As well as lawn bowling, Emu Park has an excellent golf course.